Bitcliq-Technologies/supplyChainETH-workshop/docs/EthereumOverview.md

 # Ethereum Overview

 ## What is Ethereum?
 Ethereum is an open source, globally decentralized computing infrastructure that executes programs called smart contracts.
-It uses a blockchain to synchronize and store the system’s state changes, along with a cryptocurrency called ether to meter and constrain execution resource costs.
+It uses a blockchain to synchronize and store the system’s state changes, along with a cryptocurrency called ether.

 The Ethereum platform enables developers to build powerful decentralized applications with built-in economic functions.
 While providing high availability, auditability, transparency, and neutrality, it also reduces or eliminates censorship and reduces certain counterparty risks.